diku-dk/futhark-book/language.rst

     loop acc = 0 for (x,y) in zip xs ys do acc + x * y

-The purpose of is partly to render some sequential computations slightly more convenient, but primarily to express certain very specific forms of recursive functions, specifically those with a fixed iteration count.
+The purpose of the loop syntax is partly to render some sequential computations slightly more convenient, but primarily to express certain very specific forms of recursive functions, specifically those with a fixed iteration count.
 This property is used for analysis and optimisation by the Futhark compiler.
-In contrast to most functional languages, Futhark does not properly support recursion, and you are therefore required to use syntax for sequential loops.
+In contrast to most functional languages, Futhark does not properly support recursion, and users are therefore required to use the loop syntax for sequential loops.

 Apart from ``for``-loops, Futhark also supports ``while``-loops.
-These do not provide as much information to the compiler, but can be used for convergence loops, where the number of iterations cannot be predicted in advance.
+These loops do not provide as much information to the compiler, but can be used for convergence loops, where the number of iterations cannot be predicted in advance.
 For example, the following program doubles a